 In the world of working 9-5 or whatever your set hours may be, it’s called work for a reason, amirite?!
-You may be living your dream job (if so, you go!!), but whether you love it, hate it, or something in the middle, I’m assuming some form of labor is required to get that paycheck!
+You may be living your dream job, but whether you love it, hate it, or something in the middle, I’m assuming some form of labor is required to get that paycheck!

 I’m the kinda gal who believes that any amount of money adds up, no matter how little.
 And if there are small, relatively painless ways you can save that hard-earned money or maybe even get something back, why not I say!
 This is NOT about being cheap or sacrificing quality- I wouldn’t ever wanna go there.
 Spending more is worth it where you want it to be worth it.
 But I don’t know anyone who doesn’t like a good deal on something they’d buy anyway, or anyone who said “YES!
 I am SO glad I spent more on that than I needed to!”
 I save when it’s worth it.
 If a product is cheap but stinks, I’d rather spend more and get what I really want and like it.
 Know what I’m sayin?